Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 If you are unsure how to properly dispose of your tree, call your local recycling pick up service and they will be happy to help you.

-Reason #2: The real Christmas tree industry helps improve the environment.
+Reason #2: The real Christmas tree industry helps improve the environment

 The real Christmas tree industry does not have to make much effort to “go green” because it already is.

 For every tree which is harvested, two or three seedlings are planted and grown in its place.
 The trees are grown and harvested by tree farms all around the country.
 Trees absorb carbon dioxide from the air and in turn release healthy oxygen back into the air.
-Many larger cities are trying to add more trees into their landscaping projects because trees help clean the pollution from the air.
-Tree farms are doing that already!You do not have to be an environmental activist by any means, but if you want to contribute to improved air quality, buy a real eco Christmas trees and help tree farms plant even more trees.

 Eco Christmas trees and safety

-Reason #3: Real Christmas trees are safer than you might think.
+Reason #3: Real Christmas trees are safer than you might think

-A well-watered Christmas tree is not a fire hazard
+Picture: A well-watered Christmas tree is not a fire hazard

 A tree which is watered properly is able to retain moisture and is termed a “wet” tree.
 A wet tree, as illustrated by the National Institute of Standards and Technology website, is extremely resistant to catching on fire.